 I love a clean house.
 When you walk into someone’s home and everything looks neat and tidy, it’s so beautiful.
 And in my own house, I feel so much less stress when the house looks clean.
 Or at least relatively clean.
 But the truth is for me, it doesn’t come naturally.
-Even though I like the house clean, getting it that way and even more, keeping it that way seems like an impossible task.
+Even though I like the house clean, getting it that way and even more, keeping it that way can seem like an impossible task.
 I admit it, I’m a slob.
-If like me, you love a clean house but struggle to maintain one, here are some ideas to help you get the house clean and keep it that way.
+If like me, you love a clean, organized house but struggle to maintain one, here are some ideas to help you get the house clean and keep it that way.

 Be Realistic About Your Life

 Often times the beautiful neat and tidy homes I admire belong to families with older kids or no kids at all.
 When I feel overcome with tidy house envy and beating myself up for not having an equally clean house, I have to check myself.
 I live in a home with two young children.